pdamasceno/StreamBaseApp/README.md

 ### 3.1.
 Game Generator

-It is a simple factory of classes and is used to create games to be added to the collection.
+It is a simple factory of classes and is used to create games that later will be added to the collection.
 The base class used in the factory is called GameGenre and all genres available in this application are derived from it.
-For now there is only Shooter, RPG and Racing genres available but it is easy to add new ones if needed but the whole project would need to be recompiled.
+For now there is only Shooter, RPG and Racing genres available but it is easy to add new ones if needed but the Server would need to be recompiled.
 The static function CreateGame receives a base class GameGenre and the name of the game to be created.
 Then based on the type of the genre it returns a pointer to an instatiated derived genre.

 ### 3.2.
 How Server works

 After reading a message from the client from the pipe, the Server uses the function HandleCommunication to treat the received message.
 It is in this function that the deserialization of messages is done based on the message type that arrived.
-First, the Server appends the date and hour that the message arrived using a stringstream and store it in a queue.
+First, the Server appends the date and hour that the serialized message using a stringstream and store it in a queue.
 When the application is closed it is created a log file with the information of this queue, with every entry in the file being like this: **YYY-MM-DD_HH:MM:SS-100;Test message**.
-Then it makes a call to ReadAll to get that pointer to base Header and then base on the message type information it downcasts the pointer to the respective derived class to be able to access its attributes and do what it is necessary with them.\
+Then it makes a call to ReadAll to get that pointer to base Header and based on the message type information, it downcasts the pointer to the respective derived class to be able to access its attributes and do what it is necessary with them.\
 Every game created is stored in an unordered_map container with the key being the name of the game and the value the actual game object.
 I chose unordered_map because of its fast lookups and ease to manipulate using only the name of the game.
 For example, if I want to find a game called 'Diablo' I don't need to iterate over the whole container to find it.
-All commands do a kind of operation on the container or the game object.
+All commands do a type of operation on the container or the game object.
 Below is what which command do:

 | Command Type             | Description (container = unordered_map)                                           |
 |:-------------------------|:----------------------------------------------------------------------------------|